cblanken/ctf-writeups/docs/picoCTF_2022/Forensics/OperationOrchid.md

 The `mmls` output lists each section by a count of sectors.
 So in this case, we can see the first Linux partition starts at sector `2048`.
 To calculate the offset we just need to multiply the number of sectors by the bytes per sector listed above as
 > Units are in 512-byte sectors

-So, our __offset in bytes__ = 512 x 2048 = 1048576 bytes
-Let's try to mount the image again with the appropriate offset
+So, our __offset__ = 512 x 2048 = 1048576 bytes.
+Let's try to mount the image again with the appropriate offset.
 ```console
 $ sudo mount -o offset=1048576 disk.flag.img ./mnt/